-You may be asked to show your pass to get into some events, where the COVID Pass is being trialled, or to travel abroad.
+- You may be asked to show your pass to get into some events.
+Check with the venue to see if they have entry requirements in place.

 If you're planning to travel abroad or want to know more about your COVID-19 status: